-Class # Description Insider Impairment Treatment 2 Secured claim of: Internal Revenue Service Collateral Description: All Personal Property Allowed Secured Amount: \$27,475.00 No Yes The IRS shall have an allowed secured claim in the sum of \$27,475.00.
-Such claim shall bear interest at the rate of 3% per annum, and shall be paid by equal monthly payments in the amount of \$2,327.00, 1111100110.
-427,170.00 starting the first day of the
+Class # Description Insider Impairment Treatment 2 Secured claim of: Internal Revenue Service Collateral Description: All Personal Property Allowed Secured Amount: \$9,600.00 No Yes The IRS shall have an allowed secured claim in the sum of \$9,600.00.
+Such claim shall bear interest at the rate of 3% per annum, and shall be paid by equal monthly payments in the amount of \$813.00, starting the first day of the first

-Class # Description Insider Impairment Treatment Priority of lien: 1st first month after the Effective Date.
-Such claim Principal Owed: \$27,475.00 shall be amortized over the course of 12 months with the balance of the claim to be Pre-pet. arrearage: \$0 paid on the first day of the first month after the first Total Claim: \$27,475.00 anniversary of the effective date.
-The IRS shall have an allowed unsecured claim for its deficiency of \$239,192.00 that shall be added to the other \$182,654.51 of the total IRS claim which the IRS asserts is unsecured in its proof of claim.
+Class # Description Insider Impairment Treatment

+Priority of lien: 1st month after the Effective

+Date.
+Such claim shall be

+Principal Owed: amortized over the course of

+\$9,600.00 12 months with the balance

+of the claim to be paid on the

+Pre-pet. arrearage: \$0 first day of the first month

+after the first anniversary of

+Total Claim: \$9,600.00 the effective date.